 Offering a variety of benefits and perks can also help you improve employee performance.
 When your employees feel taken care of and appreciated by your organization, they’ll be more likely to work toward achieving your goals.
-This highly engaged workforce contributes to a positive work environment and improved morale.
+This highly engaged workforce contributes to a positive work environment and improved employee morale.

 Employee engagement also leads to increased business performance because your employees will be more likely to focus on organizational goals.

 One way to improve engagement further is by calculating and reporting your total rewards to employees.
 This way, employees can see the value your current benefits plan provides.

 When organizations implement total rewards strategies, they do so with the hope that employees will recognize the value they get by working at the company.
 One way to ensure your employees know which perks are available is by calculating your employee total rewards and including them on offer letters and in annual performance reviews.